JonasMoss/univariateML/vignettes/overview.md

 ![plot of chunk plot_example](figure/plot_example-1.png)

-# Confidence Intervals with Parametric Bootstrap
+## Confidence Intervals with Parametric Bootstrap

+Now we want to get an idea about the uncertainties of our model parameters.
-You can use parametric bootstrap to calculate confidence intervals using either `bootstrapml` or `confint`.
+Do do this we can do a parametric bootstrap to calculate confidence intervals using either `bootstrapml` or `confint`.
 While `bootstrapml` allows you to calculate any functional of the parameters and manipulate them afterwards, `confint` is restricted to the main parameters of the model.